 The national benefit from hosting the smelter has been the subject of sometimes heated debate.
 New Zealand’s contribution, through building the Manapōuri power station and providing low-priced electricity, has been considerable.
 In the 1970s and 1980s NZAS paid little tax.

-Aluminium exports earn tens of millions of dollars (in 2005, $150 million).
-An NZAS-funded study in 2004 suggested that over half of the company’s earnings would remain in New Zealand through local spending, salaries and taxes.
-The rest would be spent on imported raw materials or returned to company owners as profit.
+Aluminium exports earned $150 million in 2005.
+An NZAS-funded study in 2004 suggested that over half of the company’s earnings remained in New Zealand through local spending, salaries and taxes.
+The rest was spent on imported raw materials or returned to company owners as profit.

-In 2006, the Tīwai Point smelter employed nearly 1,000 people, many of them from the nearby town of Invercargill.
+In 2006, the Tīwai Point smelter employed nearly 1,000 people, many of them from the nearby city of Invercargill, and provided indirect employment for 1,600 others.
 The smelter makes a significant contribution to Southland’s economy.
-In addition to direct employment, the local port, health services and schools all benefit from the smelter’s existence.
+The local port, health services and schools all benefit from its existence.
+These benefits will be lost when the smelter closes, which is scheduled for 2024.

 In the late 1970s, a partnership of local and overseas firms proposed building a second aluminium smelter at Aramoana, near Dunedin, and in December 1980 the government announced that the project would go ahead.
 However, due to vigorous public opposition, shifting international aluminium markets, and the withdrawal of one of the partners, the scheme was eventually dropped.